nilkanth02/movies-recommender-system/README.md

 3. **Interact with the Web App**:
    - Open your web browser and go to [http://localhost:8501](http://localhost:8501).
    - Select a movie from the dropdown list.
-   - Click the "Show Recommendation" button to view recommended movies.
+   - Click the "Show Recommendation" button to view recommended movies

 ## Data Files